Jeetkavaiya/CodeClauseInternship-Parkinson-s-Disease-Detection/README.md

 # Parkinson's-Disease-Detection (NeuroVista)
 This repository contains the code and resources for detecting Parkinson's Disease using various machine learning algorithms.
-The goal of this project is to develop a model that can accurately diagnose Parkinson's Disease based on patient data.
+The goal of this project is to develop a model that can accurately detect Parkinson's Disease based on patient data.

 ## Table of Contents